About Urolink

 1998

-During 1998, Christopher Chapple (pictured), Consultant Urological Surgeon at Sheffield Teaching Hospitals, Honorary Professor at University of Sheffield and Visiting Professor at Sheffield Hallam University, took over the Chair of Urolink from Neville Harrison.
+During 1998, Christopher Chapple (pictured right), Consultant Urological Surgeon at Sheffield Teaching Hospitals, Honorary Professor at University of Sheffield and Visiting Professor at Sheffield Hallam University, took over the Chair of Urolink from Neville Harrison.

 The picture below was taken at the second meeting of the Urolink committee.
 Chris Chapple, John Ward, Frank Schweizer, Neville Harrison, Patrick Duffy and Griff Fellows are joined by representatives from CR Bard (at either end of the image) and administrative assistant Jasvinder Sidhu.